this-username-is-taken/cognitive-toolkit-docs-python/docs-ref-conceptual/2.0/index.md

 tools such as IDEs to facilitate the definition of computational networks, to execute them on sample data in real time.
 Please give feedback through these [channels](/cognitive-toolkit/feedback-channels).

-We have a new type system in the layers module to make the input type more readable.
-This new type system is subject to change, please give us feedback on github or stackoverflow.

    - [Getting Started](gettingstarted.md)
    - [Tutorials](tutorials.md)
    - [Examples](examples.md)